microsoft/ai-developer/Python/challenges/Challenge-05.md

 * NOT used for automatically improving Azure AI Foundry models for your use in your resource (The models are stateless, unless you explicitly fine-tune models with your training data).

 > Your fine-tuned Azure AI Foundry models are available exclusively for your use.
-The Azure AI Foundry Service is fully controlled by Microsoft; Microsoft hosts the OpenAI models in Microsoft’s Azure environment and the Service does NOT interact with any services operated by OpenAI (e.g. ChatGPT, or the OpenAI API).
+The Azure AI Foundry Service is fully controlled by Microsoft; Microsoft hosts the OpenAI models in Microsoft's Azure environment and the Service does NOT interact with any services operated by OpenAI (e.g. ChatGPT, or the OpenAI API).

 For more information on Data, privacy, and security for Azure AI Foundry Service visit this [Link](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy)